bitsbeats/github-backup-tool/Readme.md

 - [x] Backup abandoned commits in master as a separate branch if commits were pushed to origin forcefully
 - [ ] Backup issues
 - [ ] Backup hooks
-- [ ] Backup information of users, belonging to a organization
+- [ ] Backup information of users, belonging to an organization
 - [ ] Configuration: allow for ignoring of certain repositories
 - [ ] Brainstorm about more ideas as to what to back up

-## LICENSE: MIT
-That is, it comes without any warranty, so no sticker that warns you that the warranty will be voided if destroyed.